 Yes, although it’s hardly the norm and not especially commonplace.
 When its done, you’ll often see the local newspaper herald it as something of a breakthrough.
 That’s not really the case.
 Technically, knee replacement – and especially partial knee replacement where recovery tends to be quicker – is entirely doable same day.

 But just because something is technically possible, doesn’t mean you should do it.
-As I wrote last year, the Hospitals Readmission Reduction Program sees hospitals penalised where a patient is readmitted to hospital within 30 days.
+As we wrote last year, the Hospitals Readmission Reduction Program sees hospitals penalised where a patient is readmitted to hospital within 30 days.
 Send a patient home without the proper care pathways in place and you increase the risk that they’ll be back with undue haste.

 And that’s really the crux of the problem with same day knee replacement surgery.
 It’s entirely doable, and with the right care pathways in place it’s entirely doable safely.
 But, generally speaking, those pathways do not exist in the UK.